Sachinart/SEOProfiler-Backlinks-Fetcher/README.md

 - Go to Backlinks from the left sidebar menu under Analyze Links
 - Copy the pid from the URL and paste in line 13 in file searchSite.js
 - Change username and password in line 22 and 23 in file searchSite.js
+- Install dependencies with command - npm install puppeteer cheerio fake-useragent fs
-- Run the app in port 3003.
+- Run the app in port 3003 with command - npm start.
 You can change port in line 5 in file server.js
 - Use ServerURL followed by /backlinks?w={WEBSITE FOR WHICH BACKLINKS ARE TO BE FETCHED} eg. localhost:3000/backlinks?w=seocms.in